-Michael has also been recognised by Doyles as a leading native title lawyer in the country representing traditional owners.
+Michael has also been recognised by Doyle’s Guide as a leading native title lawyer in the country representing traditional owners and project proponents.
 Michael is the only regional-based lawyer in this category and has been recognised year after year.

 He has provided legal advice to indigenous and commercial parties in relation to the many mining and commercial developments in Cape York and northern Australia generally, since the mid 1980s.